Skip to Content

 Because German cockroaches spread quickly and can impact health and comfort, many Treasure Valley homeowners prefer to bring in a professional early.
 A licensed technician can:

-- Set up a follow-up schedule to ensure the infestation is fully eliminated.
+• Set up follow-up visits to ensure the infestation is fully eliminated

-If you suspect you may be dealing with German cockroaches in Boise, Nampa, Meridian, or nearby communities, our cockroach extermination services can help you quickly assess the situation and plan a path to a roach-free home.
+If you suspect German cockroaches in Boise, Nampa, Meridian, or nearby communities, our cockroach extermination services can help you quickly assess the situation and plan a path to a roach-free home.

 Frequently Asked Questions